Every year it’s a challenge around here to come up with awesome April Fools’ Day prank ideas.

-14. A rubber snake in the toilet always gets people jumping!
+14. A rubber snake any where in the house is always good for a few laughs, but a rubber snake in the toilet could be epic!
 Hide it directly in the bowl or you can tuck just the head of a plastic snake down near the drain of the toilet.

 15. Serve up some cupcakes frosted with brightly colored mayo.
 Just use food coloring.
 To really trick them and not make them think twice, sprinkle some colored salt on top for sprinkles.
 Yum!

 16. Place a happy face sticker over the sensor on the person’s computer mouse so it won’t work.

 17. Go behind someone and pretend to sneeze.
 When you do, quickly spray them on the back of the neck with a water bottle.
 This will be sure to freak them out.
 (I highly recommend ONLY doing this prank to family members – for your own safety)